Carbohydrates: what they are, how they are classified, and what role they play in our diet

 To understand the effect of a food on blood sugar levels, two fundamental indicators are used:

 A food with a high GI can have a low glycemic load if consumed in small quantities.
 For example, watermelon has a high GI, but a low GL because it contains few carbohydrates per 100g.
-Conversely, a food with a medium GI but consumed in large quantities can have a high glycemic load.
+Understanding these differences helps to better manage daily nutrition, especially for those who need to control body weight, blood sugar, or have conditions like diabetes.

 Carbohydrate derivatives: what we find in foods